 If the lead agency determines that there is substantial evidence that any aspect of a project (either on its own or in sum) may cause a significant environmental impact and there is no possibility that mitigation measures can clearly reduce any such impact to a less than significant level, the lead agency must prepare an EIR for a project.
-Though the agency might be persuaded by other substantial evidence indicating that all impacts will be less than significant, an EIR is still required if it can be fairly argued based on substantial evidence that one or more impacts may be significant.
+Though the agency might find itself persuaded by other substantial evidence indicating that all impacts will be less than significant, an EIR is still required if it can be fairly argued based on substantial evidence that one or more impacts may be significant.
 This is particularly true where the evidence that the impacts may be significant has been submitted by a qualified expert.
 The CEQA Guidelines state that, "If there is disagreement among expert opinion supported by facts over the significance of an effect on the environment, the Lead Agency shall treat the effect as significant and shall prepare an EIR."
+The courts have said that the lead agency has a duty to prepare an EIR under the circumstances.